intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 ### Double-entry format

-The bar graph is shown in a ‘double entry’ format (the up and down bars are the same size), as shown in the following sample.
+Graphs are typically shown in a ‘double entry’ format (the up and down bars are the same size), as shown in the following sample.

 ![Stacked bar graph format](../images/graph.stacked-bar-example.png)